tabacitu/ball-starter-kit/README.md

 ## Contributing

 If you want to contribute, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file first.
-We have a limited scope for this project, so if it's a feature, please open an issue and asking, before spending a lot of time creating a PR.
+We have a limited scope for this project, so if it's a feature, please open an issue and ask, before spending a lot of time creating a PR.

 ## Security Vulnerabilities

-If you discover a security vulnerability, please send an e-mail to Cristian Tabacitu via [cristian.tabacitu@backpackforlaravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability, please send an e-mail to Cristian Tabacitu via [cristian.tabacitu@digitallyhappy.com](mailto:cristian.tabacitu@digitallyhappy.com).
 All security vulnerabilities will be promptly addressed.

 ## License